 6) Is Acreage Important to You?

-Some people like to live on a big piece of land.
+For some, it is important to live on a big piece of land.
 Others don't want the upkeep, and would prefer a small city lot.
 There are always choices and trade-offs to think about when it comes to the land surrounding a new home.
-It can help to know your preferences and have an idea of how much you are willing to deviate from those preferences.
+It can help to know your preferences and have an idea of how much you are willing to deviate from those preferences when finding a house.

 With careful thought, and by assessing what you really want, you will have a higher chance of finding the home location that is right for your needs.
 Then it's possible to really enjoy a new place, and really feel at home with your choice.